• Skip to primary navigation

 Instructions

-• Mix first 4 ingredients (flour, sugar, baking powder and salt) in a large bowl and set aside.
+• Mix first all purpose flour, sugar, baking powder and salt in a large bowl and set aside.

-• Add egg whites in a medium bowl and beat with a hand held electric beater, until thick peaks form, set aside.
+• Place the egg whites in a medium bowl and beat with a hand-held electric mixer until stiff peaks form.
+Set aside.

-• In a seperate medium bowl, add egg yolks, milk and melted butter, beat with the same electric beater (on the lowest setting), until lightly foamy.
-Pour into the flour mixture and mix until almost combined (don't over mix).
+• In a separate bowl, whisk together the egg yolks, milk, and melted butter using the same electric mixer (on the lowest setting) until lightly foamy.
+Pour the mixture into the flour mixture and stir until just combined—be careful not to overmix.

-• Using a rubber spatula, fold in the egg whites (don't over mix).
+• Using a rubber spatula, fold in the egg whites until just combined.

 • Serve waffles hot with maple syrup and fresh berries.